rust-lang/rfcs/text/0000-variadic-tuples.md

 # Prior art
 [prior-art]: #prior-art

+C++11 sets a decent precedent with its variadic templates, which can be used to define type-safe variadic functions, among other things.
+C++11 has a special case for variadic parameter packs.

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are: